Tensions mount in Belgrade ahead of planned Pride march

-BELGRADE, Serbia (AP) — Amid mounting tensions, police were deployed Saturday in downtown Belgrade where a Pride march was expected to be held despite threats from anti-gay groups and an official earlier ban.
+BELGRADE, Serbia (AP) — Amid mounting tensions, riot police were deployed Saturday in downtown Belgrade where a Pride march was expected to be held despite threats from anti-gay groups and an official earlier ban.

 Raising hopes that the pan-European LGBTQ event will pass without violence, organizers said Saturday they received guarantees from Serbia’s Prime Minister Ana Brnabic, who is a lesbian, that the event can go ahead as planned.

-“Following weeks of intense international pressure, the Serbian Prime Minister Ana Brnabic has announced that the EuroPride March, scheduled for 1700 (CET) today, can go ahead,” said a statement from European Pride Organizers Association.
+“Following weeks of intense international pressure, the Serbian Prime Minister Ana Brnabic has announced that the EuroPride March, scheduled for 1700 (CET) today, can go ahead,” said a statement from the European Pride Organizers Association.

 “The prime minister said she can guarantee that the streets of Belgrade will be safe this afternoon,” the statement said.